elinasasa/wotech/lesson_15&16&17_two dimential arrays.md

     }
 }
 // 2.1. ... steps how the code works

+// this is a reference type
 ```

-array is a reference type, whatever changes you do are globally. its not the same for numbers.
+Array is a reference type, whatever changes you do are globally, until its in the scope of the array. its not the same for changing numbers.
+For integer, boolean, float, its mandatory to return to reasign value. but if we change the array, then we dont need to return the value, bcs when we are using the array, we are actually using a reference to the memory, to the array in the memory. so our varaible doest contain the array, it just contains the reference of it.

+Example 2

 ## tic tac toe